murshidazher/iit-distributed-system/README.md

 - `DistributedTxListner` - This will facilitate sending the final decision by coordinator to the applications.
 The bank servers service implementations will have to use this interface to listen to the verdict by the coordinator.
 Needed to communicate the decision to all the listeners for `setBalance`.
 - We implement the `Watcher` because we need to know what is written to the root node.

+### Make SetBalance compliance with Two-Phase Commit

+- Make `SetBalanceServiceImpl` implement the `DistributedTxListener` class, so that we make it compliant with the two-phase commit protocol.
+This will allow the set balance service to know the status of global commit or about so that I can decide if it should locally commit or abort the transaction.
+- Then we will make sure that the bank server initiates a distributed transaction.
+- When starting initially, its assumed that everyone is a `participant` and only when an instance acquires the leader lock its the `coordinator`.

 ## License